 Chaplaincy and Spiritual Care

 The Trust's Chaplaincy and Spiritual Care team provides specialist spiritual, religious and compassionate pastoral care for service users, their carers and Trust staff, for people of all faiths and beliefs.
 Anyone can request chaplaincy support directly by phoning, emailing or requesting a chaplaincy visit from Trust staff.

 - The Chaplains are in good standing with and offer specialist religious and non-religious cultural care from a variety of Christian, Islamic, Jewish, Buddhist and Humanist traditions.
 In addition, chaplains will endeavour to find representatives from other faith and beliefs traditions when requested and maintain close working relationships with a diverse range of faith and belief communities and leaders across Greater Manchester.

 - We are available for confidential one to one chats at times of difficulty, stress and uncertainty, alongside on-going spiritual care and well-being.

-- We provide regular opportunities for worship and reflection and have dedicated prayer/quiet spaces across our site where worship services take place
+- We provide regular opportunities for worship and reflection and have dedicated prayer/quiet spaces across our inpatient site where spiritual reflection and worship services take place.

-- We safeguard and support the religious and spiritual lives of all those who are supported by Greater Manchester Mental Health or work within the Trust
+- We safeguard and support the spiritual and religious lives of all those who are supported by Greater Manchester Mental Health or work within the Trust.

-For details with regard to all our existing multi faith rooms and designated prayer/quiet spaces please contact the Chaplaincy Coordinator for further information.
+For details with regard to all our existing multi faith and belief spaces and designated prayer/quiet spaces please contact the Chaplaincy Coordinator for further information.

 Visit our Equality and Diversity pages here.